Skip to main content

 • aeon_fulfillment (Aeon customers)

-If you only have the plugins listed above, you are in a great position for moving into v4.1.0/4.1.1 and you are unlikely to suffer any downtime or issues with your server.
+Atlas tests our baseline plugins with every release (see Managing your ArchivesSpace Plugins and Plugin Responsibility and Troubleshooting).
+If you only have the plugins listed above, you are in a great position for moving into v4.2.0 (or any 4.x version) and you are unlikely to suffer any downtime or issues with your server.
 You can stop here and proceed with your update.

 The presence of any plugin in addition to those listed above makes you more likely to suffer disruptions.
 How great the disruption is related to how many more plugins you have and who maintains them.